Kagurazaka Editorial Photoshoot: Tokyo Style Guide

 The Art of Fashion Editorial Storytelling

-For me, fashion photography is about the synthesis of elements: the clothing starts the story, but the model brings the emotion, the city provides the texture, and the light defines the timing.
+For me, fashion photography is about the synthesis of elements.
+The clothing starts the story, but the model brings the emotion, the city provides the texture, and the light defines the timing.
 In Kagurazaka, the result was a collection of images that felt soft, introspective, and undeniably personal.

 Coming Next: Part Two of the Tokyo Photoshoot